 Additional TRA are weekly benefits paid to eligible workers to help them complete their TAA approved training program.
-Under the Trade Adjustment Assistance (TAA) program, individuals may be eligible to receive TRA for up to 65 additional weeks in the 78 week eligibility period that follows the last week of (basic) TRA entitlement; or begins with the first week of such training.
+Under the Trade Adjustment Assistance (TAA) program, individuals may be eligible to receive TRA for up to 78 additional weeks in the 91 week eligibility period that follows the last week of (basic) TRA entitlement; or begins with the first week of such training.
 Under the 2009 Amendments, the worker is allowed to not claim benefits during up to 13 weeks without losing any weeks of benefits.
 These dollars are only available if they are participating in a TAA approved training program.

-The 2009 Amendments amended Section 233(h) to allow for an extension of these periods for "justifiable cause," meaning circumstances determined to be beyond the worker's control by the OE&T. In making this determination, the OE&T will apply Federal good cause.
+The 2009 Amendments amended Section 233(h) to allow for an extension of these periods for "justifiable cause," meaning circumstances determined to be beyond the worker's control by the OE&T. In making this determination, the OE&T will apply Nebraska's "good cause" law applicable to the administration of the State's UI laws.
 These extensions may only be made by the OE&T and the circumstances for making these decisions must be documented.
-Federal Good Cause is effective with the 2011 program and it supersedes the use of Nebraska's Employment Security Law provisions for good cause.
-Federal good cause is applicable only for waiving missed deadlines, with respect to: application for TRA, and enrollment in training.